Are you an undergraduate who wants to make the world a better place?

 By taking a lab, students will…

-- package specialized academic research to a public audience.
+- communicate to a real public audience.

-To take a lab, students need to…
+To take a lab, students must…

 - enroll in one or both of the full semester courses related to the lab.
 (Students who feel they have qualified through prior coursework may enroll in the lab with with permission of the faculty team).

 - enroll in the corresponding Humanities Lab sprint-course.

 - actively contribute their training and perspective to the lab project.

 - commit to collaboration with other lab members to accomplish the best possible project outcome.